Skip to main content Skip to local navigation

 The Synergy Award, which recognizes partnerships in natural sciences and engineering research and development between universities and industry in Canada, was given to professors Jianhong Wu, Sergey Krylov and Derek Wilson.

 Each is a leader in their field.
-Wu is a research professor and York Research Chair in Industrial and Applied Mathematics at York U as well as a fellow of the Royal Society of Canada, the Canadian Academy of Health Sciences and the Fields Institute.
-Krylov is a Research Chair in Bioanalytical Chemistry and a professor of chemistry at York U. Lastly, Wilson is a York Research Chair for Chemistry at York U, as well as an associate professor in the Department of Chemistry within the Faculty of Science, in the research stream.
+Wu is a research professor and York Research Chair in Industrial and Applied Mathematics as well as a fellow of the Royal Society of Canada, the Canadian Academy of Health Sciences and the Fields Institute.
+Krylov is a Research Chair in Bioanalytical Chemistry and a professor of chemistry.
+Lastly, Wilson is a York Research Chair in Chemistry, as well as an associate professor in the Department of Chemistry within the Faculty of Science, in the research stream.

 “Through innovative bioanalytical technologies and mathematical models, the team’s research has significantly accelerated the drug development process, offering new insights into vaccine risks, deployment strategies and uptake patterns,” stated an NSERC news story.
 “This pioneering approach not only supports Canada's biomanufacturing sector but has also influenced strategies for industrial partners internationally.”

-The story noted too that the researchers’ collaboration with industry partners, including Sanofi Canada, underscores the value of interdisciplinary partnerships in advancing public health.
+The story also noted that the researchers’ collaboration with industry partners, including Sanofi Canada, underscores the value of interdisciplinary partnerships in advancing public health.

 Each researcher will receive a $200,000 NSERC research grant to continue their work.
 In future, the team intends to help meet global health challenges by streamlining pharmaceutical innovation through faster, more cost-effective development of vaccines and therapeutics.